Our Services

 Published on: 2/24/2026

-Creatine monohydrate is generally safe for most healthy adults when used as directed, with typical effects like temporary water retention or mild stomach upset, and no proven kidney harm in people with normal kidney function.
+Creatine monohydrate is generally safe for most healthy adults when taken as directed.
+Common effects include temporary water retention and mild stomach upset, and current evidence shows no proven kidney harm in people with normal kidney function.

 The short answer: For most healthy people, creatine monohydrate is considered safe when used as directed.
 However, like any supplement, it is not risk‑free.
 Understanding the facts can help you make an informed decision.